Skip to content

 fromstringThe sender of the message as reported by from message header, for example "Bob <bob@example.com>"

-Body-plainstringThe text version of the email.
+body-plainstringThe text version of the email.
 This field is always present.
-If the incoming message only has HTML body, Mailgun will create a text representation for you.
+If the incoming message only has HTML body, Mailgun will attempt to create a text representation for you.

 stripped-textstringThe text version of the message without quoted parts and signature block (if found)